Are you financing or structuring public-private partnerships in infrastructure?

 What are public-private partnerships?

 There is no standard, internationally-accepted definition of a PPP.
 The term is used to describe a wide range of types of agreements between public and private sector entities, and different countries have adopted different definitions as their PPP programs evolved.
-More on public-private partnerships...
+Typically a PPP is a long-term contract between a private party and a government entity, for providing a public asset or service, in which the private party bears significant risk and management responsibility.
+More on public-private partnerships.